Meghan McCain Claims Her Manhattan Neighborhood ‘Looks Like A War Zone,’ But Her Neighbors Quickly Push Back

 — Meghan McCain (@MeghanMcCain) June 2, 2020

-It did not take long for this tweet of Meghan’s to generate a response.
+It did not take long for Meghan’s tweet to generate a response.
 One came from Kristen Barlett, a writer on Full Frontal with Samantha Bee.

 “Meghan, we live in the same building, and I just walked outside.
 It’s fine,” Kristen tweeted.